Application Deadline: Ongoing

 Offered annually?
 Yes

-To be taken at (country): Egypt.
+To be taken at (country): Participating countries.
 Finalists will be invited to the UK

 About the Award: If you think you can explain a scientific concept to a general audience, in just three minutes, then why not enter?
-You could become the new face of science, represent Egypt at the FameLab International final in the UK, and open doors to global opportunities in science communication!
+You could become the new face of science, representing your country at the FameLab International final in the UK, and open doors to global opportunities in science communication!

 Selection Criteria: The judges are looking for somebody who can shine in content, clarity and charisma.